Murator Design System

 Templates

-This is where the system comes to life.
-I used the component library to assemble complex layouts, ranging from the main cart view to the final order confirmation.
-By using predefined templates, I ensured that every new page maintains perfect visual consistency and responsiveness.
-These high-fidelity screens demonstrate how the design system handles real content, multiple checkout steps, and diverse user data while remaining clean and intuitive.
+I used the component library to build full page layouts, from the cart view to the order confirmation.
+By using these ready-made templates, I ensured that every new page stays consistent and works perfectly on all screen sizes.
+This approach shows how the design system handles real content and complex user data while keeping the interface clean and easy to navigate.

-This is where the system comes to life.
-I used the component library to assemble complex layouts, ranging from the main cart view to the final order confirmation.
-By using predefined templates, I ensured that every new page maintains perfect visual consistency and responsiveness.
-These high-fidelity screens demonstrate how the design system handles real content, multiple checkout steps, and diverse user data while remaining clean and intuitive.
+I used the component library to build full page layouts, from the cart view to the order confirmation.
+By using these ready-made templates, I ensured that every new page stays consistent and works perfectly on all screen sizes.
+This approach shows how the design system handles real content and complex user data while keeping the interface clean and easy to navigate.